Main Games Corsairs Legacy Corsairs Legacy: Naval Mission News Community Contacts

 • merchant: 79–81

-Historical note: Brigs were common naval warships used for patrol, convoy escort, and participation in sea battles.
-They typically carried a sizable crew and adequate artillery for their class.
+Historical note: Brigs were common naval ships used for patrol, convoy escort, and participation in naval engagements.
+They carried substantial crews and artillery for their size.

-Corvette (not yet in the game, but already defined in the system)
+Corvette (not yet in game, but already integrated into the system)

 Hull: